thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

 : The results of the Evolutionary Algorithms with crossover rates $0$, $0.05$, and $0.3$.
 The columns present the problem instance, lower bound, the algorithm, the best, mean, and median result quality, the standard deviation&nbsp;*sd* of the result quality, as well as the median time *med(t)* and FEs *med(FEs)* until the best solution of a run was discovered.
 The better values are **emphasized**. {#tbl:eaCrHCJSSP}

+`ea4096_nswap_5` outperforms all the Genetic Algorithms in&nbsp;[@A2010RIGAFTJSPACS] and [@JPDS2014CAODRIGAFJSSP] and the Grey Wolf Algorithm in&nbsp;[@JZ2018AOGWOFSCPJSAFJSSC] in terms of both best and mean result quality on `la24`.

 The results in [@tbl:eaCrHCJSSP] show that a moderate crossover rate of 0.05 can indeed improve our algorithm's performance &ndash; a little bit.
 Only for the JSSP instance `swv15`, setup `ea2048_nswap` without crossover remains best.
 Here, the reason is probably hidden in the late median last improvement times, which are already at 157s and 178s for the two algorithm variants with $cr=0$.
 Since the total budget is only 180s, there might just not be enough time for any potential benefits of the binary operator to kick in.
 This could also be a valuable lesson: it does not help if the algorithm gives better results if it needs too much time.
 Any statement about an achieved result quality is only valid if it also contains a statement about the required computational budget.
 If we would have let the algorithms longer, maybe the setups using the binary operator would have given more saliently better results &hellip; but these would then be useless in our real-world scenario, since we only have 3 minutes of runtime.

 By the way: It is very important to *always* test the $cr=0$ rate!
 Only by doing this, we can find whether our binary operator is designed properly.